Redevelopment efforts finally bringing new life to downtown Niagara Falls

 "I go into Starbucks and people are asking me, 'When are you going to have more apartments available?' " Zona said.

-In the past eight years or so, roughly 120 renovated apartments have come online in the neighborhood, according to USANDC.
+In the past eight years or so, roughly 120 renovated apartments have come online in the neighborhood, according to USA Niagara Development Corp.

 The city's downtown area has been a stumbling block for years, as Niagara Falls attempts to maximize its status as global tourist destination.
 But slowly, piece by piece, the neighborhood has undergone a renaissance.
 And it is an elevated atmosphere compared to years earlier when Third Street was a rough-and-tumble strip full of bars.